armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 {:toc}

 ## Overview
-Halyard Armory can be configured to read configurations from a source repository and automatically deploy Spinnaker when changes on a specific branch are detected.
+Halyard Armory can be configured to read configurations from source control and automatically deploy Spinnaker when changes on a specific branch are detected.

-## Store your current configuration in Github
+## Store your current configuration in source control
 You can group configurations of different Spinnakers in a single repository, use different repositories, or even use a single `config` file with multiple deployments.

 As a pre-requisite, you should [store secrets outside of your configuration](../secrets-s3).